Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 		</p>
 		<br>
 		<p>
-		Now, I tend to just assume that the regulatory framework protecting consumers is good enough by now to resist industry meddling and muddying.
+		Now, I tend to just assume for simplicity that the regulatory framework protecting consumers is good enough by now to resist industry meddling and muddying.
 But I realise this is naive &ndash; other industries have gotten away with egregious abuses of the public despite allegedly robust oversight: food processing, automotive, oil, banking, &hellip;
 		</p>
 	</div>
 </div>